praetoriandigital/cub-docs/readme.md

 # Cub™ Widget

-Cub Widget is a lightweight JavaScript application which can be installed on any site.
+Cub Widget is a lightweight JavaScript application that can be installed on any site.
 Key features:

-* Users Login and Registration for your site, connected to 1.8m users database of Praetorian Digital sites network;
+* User Login and Registration for your site, connected to the 1.8m user database of the Praetorian Digital sites network;
 * Newsletter Subscription Forms for dozens of newsletters for first responders;
 * Flexible Lead Forms with centralized processing and data export features.

 The widget is implemented in pure JavaScript, and talks to a central database directly from browser via Cub API.
-Basic widget integration requires no server programming, so you can add it literally on any site with minimal efforts.
+Basic widget integration requires no server programming, so you can add it to literally any site with minimal effort.
 If you need more sophisticated integration options - we have them, too.

 ## How it works